We review 22 dehumidifiers, including seven newly tested models, rated from 10L to 30L per day and priced from $248 to $880.

 - Most dehumidifiers, including most of the models we test, work by refrigeration.
 They draw air in, filter it, cool it to condense the moisture, and then reheat it and push the warmer, dryer air back into the room.
 This warms the room somewhat, but not as much as an actual heater.

-- Desiccant rotor dehumidifiers, such as the newly tested Ionmax ION632, are becoming more readily available.
-These models use a slowly rotating disc or belt of material which absorbs moisture from the air; the damp section then moves through a drying process (typically a heating element) which evaporates the water and collects it in the tank.
-Because they don’t use cooling to extract the moisture, desiccant rotor models can be much more effective than refrigerative models in cold climates; in fact, their performance should be largely unaffected by the air temperature.
+- Desiccant rotor dehumidifiers, such as the Ionmax models, are becoming more readily available.
+These models use a slowly rotating disc or belt of material that absorbs moisture from the air; the damp section then moves through a drying process (typically a heating element) that evaporates the water and collects it in the tank.
+Because they don’t use cooling to extract the moisture, desiccant rotor models can be much more effective than refrigerant models in cold climates.
+In fact, their performance should be largely unaffected by the air temperature.

 - In winter you can use an electric heater and dehumidifier together; each will boost the effect of the other.
 Note that an unflued gas heater won’t help, as it releases moisture into the room.

 - The colder the room, the slower the rate of water removal, so we test the units at different temperature/humidity combinations that reflect humid winter climates (between 8°C and 16°C and 65% to 90% relative humidity).
-Refrigerative units that perform well in cold air should perform even better in warm air, so whether you live in a hot or a cold climate, the best performing models in our test should suit your needs.
+Refrigerant units that perform well in cold air should perform even better in warm air, so whether you live in a hot or a cold climate, the better-performing models in our test should suit your needs.